turntabl/intellij-apm-plugin/README.md

   - Before you run your application with profiler, open the New Relic Java Profiler tool window to activate its local web server.
 #### Steps to follow
   - To Run with profiler: Goto <kbd>Run</kbd> > <kbd>Run with NewRelic Profiler</kbd>
-  - A pop will appear which will require that you set your main class as depicted in the image below.
+  - A pop-up will appear which will require that you set your main class as depicted in the image below.

     ![plugin](images/result3.png)
   - Click on Run